thiagocapuano/waves-documentation/en/waves-node/waves-node-in-docker.md

 You need to install the latest version of Docker.

-Please, follow installation istructions at [Docker Site](https://docs.docker.com/engine/installation/).
+Please, follow installation instructions at [Docker Site](https://docs.docker.com/engine/installation/).

 ## About the image